jeffreyliu3230/doclabels/README.md

 # doclabels
-Labelling docs using a taxonomy with semantic similarity algorithms.
+Labelling docs using a taxonomy and semantic similarity algorithms.